Course

 Ways to Improve Morale through Engagement

-If you have a position in nursing leadership and management, there are many ways that you can work to improve moral and staff engagement.
+If you have a position in nursing leadership and management, there are many ways that you can work to improve morale and staff engagement.
 Here are just a few examples:

-In my years of experience, I have found that baking cookies for my staff members is an easy way to thank them for their hard work and dedication.
-It is an easy way to show them that I care.
+In my years of experience, I have found that baking cookies for my staff members is an easy way to thank them for their hard work and dedication and show them that I care.

-Whether it’s a “Guess Your Coworker’s Pet” or something you create on the spot, staff challenges are a fantastic way to de-stress and offers a chance for everyone to get to know each other better; don’t forget to incorporate prizes!
+Whether it’s a “Guess Your Coworker’s Pet” or something you create on the spot, staff challenges are a fantastic way to de-stress and allow everyone to get to know each other better; don’t forget to incorporate prizes!

-This should be something you try to implement into your daily workday.
-A smile, wave, or a simple, “Hi *name*, how are you doing today?” can go a long way; make your staff feel human, and appreciated.
+This should be something you implement into your daily workday.
+A smile, wave, or a simple, “Hi *name*, how are you doing today?” can go a long way in making your staff feel human and appreciated.

 Employees want room for growth, and as a part of nursing leadership and management, you have the power (or at least a little say) to make this happen.

 These do not always have to be work-related.
-When I was a part of nursing leadership and management, I would come in early on days that it had snowed through the night, and I would clear the snow off of my night shift nurses’ cars.
-Simple acts of kindness show that you care about your staff on a personal level, and they should never be done solely for recognition or your reputation.
+When I was a part of nursing leadership and management, I would come in early when it snowed through the night and clear the snow off my night shift nurses’ cars.
+Simple acts of kindness show that you care about your staff personally, and they should never be done solely for recognition or your reputation.

 Self Quiz